-An introductory resource for those new to restoring rivers through dam removal.
+This is an introductory resource guide for those new to restoring rivers through dam removal.

 Rivers provide freshwater and fisheries to sustain us, support our farms, drive industry, and power our homes.
 We rely on rivers as transportation corridors connecting our seaports with inland towns.
 And we value our rivers for recreation such as fishing, boating, and swimming.